 What are we learning?
 Check out these resources:

-- Read about local farms who have trialed tarping as a part of our research on our blog.
+Read about local farms have trialed tarping on our blog.
 (Fall 2018)

-- Read some of our lessons learned using tarps to reduce tillage in the Small Farms Quarterly.
+Read some of our early lessons learned using tarps to reduce tillage in the Small Farms Quarterly.
 (Spring 2018)

 No-till tarping practices are compared side-by-side to no-till and conventional tillage in permanent beds on the Cornell Thompson Research Farm in Freeville, NY.
 Parallel research is happening at the Highmoor Farm in Monmouth, ME in collaboration with the University of Maine.